Academic guide

 ECE students may combine the ECE major with other studies in one of three ways:

-- Pursue an additional major (one degree, two majors), or;
+- Pursue an additional major (one degree, two majors)

 - Augment a degree major with a minor

 Combinations are possible with virtually all academic departments.
-Computer science, biomedical engineering, engineering and public policy, business, economics, foreign language, fine arts, and music study, and many others have all been paired successfully with the ECE degree.
+Computer science, biomedical engineering, engineering and public policy, business, economics, foreign language, fine arts, music, and many others have all been paired successfully with the ECE degree.
 You can see more information on dual degrees, additional majors, or minors in the undergraduate catalog.

 Majors and minors available